 Installation

-- Provide step-by-step installation steps to install on a user’s machine
+- Provide step-by-step instructions to install and set up your software project on a user’s system

 Usage